jasperlee108/svndumpfilterIN/README.md

 To file issue reports, use the project's issue tracker on GitHub.

-When creating an issue, please provide a sample of the dump file that is creating the proglem or provide a method to reproduce the problem.
+When creating an issue, please provide a sample of the dump file that is creating the problem or provide a method to reproduce it.

 Patches are also welcome to the problems you encounter.